 Cat scratch fever is a mildly infectious disease, but generally a non-threatening infection caused by the Bartonella bacteria which can be contracted following a cat scratch or bite.
 Kittens with fleas are most likely to carry the bacteria in their blood and saliva, but it does not actually make the kitten sick.
 It generally affects children and is most likely to be contracted in autumn or winter.
 Symptoms can develop from about one to two weeks following an injury.

-The first sign of cat scratch disease is usually a small raised lump filled with pus at the site of the scratch.
+The first sign of cat scratch disease is usually a small, raised lump filled with pus at the site of the scratch.
 This is rarely painful and may be mistaken for an insect bite.
 Then, within a couple of weeks, the lymph nodes (glands) nearest to the wound site will begin to swell and feel tender (a wound in the arm will cause the glands in the elbow or armpit to react, while a wound in the face will cause those in the neck to swell).

-For most people, this will be the extent of the illness, but around a third of those infected will go on to develop other symptoms including
+For most people, this will be the extent of the illness, but around a third of those infected will go on to develop other symptoms including:

-The best way to cat scratch infection in the first place is to ensure that kittens and cats are not suffering from fleas and wash your hands after playing with you cat or kitten.
+The best way to avoid cat scratch infection in the first place is to ensure that kittens and cats are not suffering from fleas and to always wash your hands after playing with your cat or kitten.
 If you are scratched, wash the area thoroughly with hot water and soap.
 If you suffer from any illness which reduces the strength of your immune system you should take further precautions, such as avoiding petting stray cats and avoiding playing with your own cat in a manner which is more likely to result in a scratch.